Namco Museum: Namco Museum DS

-Super Xevious and the old version of Dig Dug II are hidden games that must be found by browsing the menus for Xevious and Dig Dug II, respectively.

 This game also allows access to each game's DIP switches, but some arcade-exclusive options are left out such as the "Rack-Test" on Pac-Man.
 It was re-released as part of a "Dual Pack" bundle with the DS version of Pac-Man World 3 in North America on October 30, 2012.

 Namco Museum Remix

 Namco Museum Remix was released on October 23, 2007 for Wii.
-This compilation has the original arcade versions of:
+This compilation both the original arcade versions and "remix" versions of several games":